Grants

 - Are you a registered nonprofit organization with 501(c)(3) tax-exempt status?

-- Does your project or program aligns with the Foundation’s charitable mission in areas such as human services, education, health and wellness, arts and culture, environmental stewardship, and community development?
+- Does your project or program align with the Foundation's charitable mission in areas such as human services, education, health and wellness, arts and culture, environmental stewardship, and community development?

 - Will your project be implemented within a two-year timeframe?